-There are many factors you may consider when deciding which maintenance management software solution is best for your company’s needs.
+In order to choose the best solution for your business, you must consider many factors when selecting maintenance management software.
 The first, as mentioned before, is intent.
 Are you purely interested in optimizing your maintenance operations?
 If so, CMMS is the way to go.
 However, you must also consider the size of your operations.
 Do you have a large maintenance staff of 50 or more employees?
 If not, CMMS is still probably your best bet.
 If so, EAM may be more applicable for you.

 The number of sites you plan to manage under the same software will also help you determine the best fit for your organization.
 If you only have one physical location, CMMS is the appropriate choice.
 Multiple locations require enterprise capabilities, making EAM the obvious choice.
 Additionally, you should consider future business needs during your evaluation.
 Outgrowing one location and expanding into multiple sites may be a possibility, which would necessitate EAM software.